mouseless/baked/docs/blueprints/README.md

 # Blueprints

 DO consists of many features and layers as separate packages.
-You are free to add necessary feature and layer packages to your project and forge an application that fits your needs.
+You are free to add necessary feature and layer packages to your project and bake an application that fits your needs.
 However, there are also architectural blueprints that include a set of layers and features with a default configuration to allow you to reuse what is commonly needed for an application.

 > [!TIP]
 >